DisnakeDev/disnake/docs/ext/commands/slash_commands.rst

 For global registration, don't specify this parameter.

-In order to configure specific properties about command sync, we have a configuration class which may be passed to the Bot, :class:`~.ext.commands.CommandSyncFlags`.
+In order to configure specific properties about command sync, there's a configuration class which may be passed to the Bot, :class:`~.ext.commands.CommandSyncFlags`.

-Setting :attr:`CommandSyncFlags.sync_commands_debug <.ext.commands.CommandSyncFlags.sync_commands_debug>` to ``True``, will print debug messages related to the app command registration to the console, without having to change the log level of any loggers.
+Setting :attr:`CommandSyncFlags.sync_commands_debug <.ext.commands.CommandSyncFlags.sync_commands_debug>` to ``True``, will print debug messages related to the app command registration to the console (or logger if enabled).

 This is useful if you want to figure out some registration details: